The U.S.-Canada rivalry is almost always gold

 The U.S. team carried a 35-game winning streak into the Olympics in Salt Lake City — including eight straight victories over Team Canada — and both teams rolled through the early rounds, itching to face each other.

-''That’s what we play for,'' said Granato before the gold medal game. ''When we play Canada, it’s just a battle.
+''That’s what we play for,'' said Granato before the gold-medal game. ''When we play Canada, it’s just a battle.
 We just don’t like each other on the ice.''

 Canada won the battle and an Olympic gold medal in its national winter sport for the first time since the men’s team won in 1952.
-It was the beginning of a 24-game Olympics winning streak and the first of four straight gold medals.
+It was the beginning of a 24-game Olympics win streak and the first of four straight gold medals.

 2006